-Bottom line: You don’t need topical antibiotics to heal your wound.
-Research shows that Aquaphor is equally effective, if not more effective, than Neosporin.
+Bottom line: You don’t need to use fancy topical antibiotics to heal your wound.
+Research has repeatedly shown that Aquaphor is equally effective, if not more effective, than Neosporin.

-Difference #2: Petrolatum is the Only Common Ingredient Between the Two
+Difference #2: Petroleum Jelly is the Only Common Ingredient Between the Two

-- Petrolatum (found in both).
 Ever since its discovery in the 1870s, petrolatum (better known as petroleum jelly) has been used to treat everything from cuts to burns to dry skin (and more).
 And although it’s derived from petroleum, cosmetic-grade petrolatum (sometimes referred to as white petrolatum) is considered safe for general use—it’s even non-comedogenic and hypoallergenic.
-(Read more about petrolatum here.)

-- Cocoa Butter (only Neosporin).
-Neosporin smells a little sweet.
+I don’t know if you’ve ever noticed this, but Neosporin has always smelled a little sweet to me.
 And I’m guessing that it smells sweet because of cocoa butter, an emollient derived from cocoa beans (yum).

 Bottom line: With the exception of petrolatum, these two ointments have completely different ingredients.
-Aquaphor seems to be geared more towards occlusives—in other words, it’ll protect the heck out of your skin, while Neosporin is more geared towards antibiotics—it’s super medicated.
+Aquaphor seems to be more geared towards being an occlusive—in other words, it’ll protect the heck out of your skin, while Neosporin is more geared towards being an antibiotic—it’s super medicated.
 One isn’t better than the other (as long as you’re not allergic to either products’ ingredients).
 They’re just different.